 - It could be someone in your circle who is a creative like Bourdain.
 Someone who deals with the successes and failures of Entertainment – someone who identifies with each role written or performed and who adapts to every interview or set, but when the lights are off, can’t manage to make sense of his or her own true identity.

-- It may be a mom who is struggling with the transition between being her own individual woman to being someone who willingly, but constantly cares for her family before herself.
+- This may be a mom who is struggling with the transition between being her own individual woman to being someone who willingly, but constantly cares for her family before herself

-- It could be the professional in your life who is challenged by living up to the expectations of family, culture, and society to work harder, make more, be better.
+- A the professional in your life who is challenged by living up to the expectations of family, culture, and society to work harder, make more, be better.

 - It may be a widow or widower who is trying to figure out who she or he is now that the partner who has helped define life is no longer there.

 - And it could be your own sons or daughters who are just trying to figure it all out for the first time, all the while trying not to disappoint the people they love most.